-Despite new reports on the increasing economic power Latinos hold –their buying power, insertion in the labor force, and their role as the backbone of Social Security–, the part Hispanics play in the United States’ political arena is still minimal.
+Despite new reports on the increasing Latino economic power –their buying power, insertion in the labor force, and their role as the backbone of Social Security–, the part Hispanics play in the United States’ political arena is still minimal.

 Latinos are the nation’s second largest and fastest growing population group and electorate; however, we are still behind in representation.
 The League of United Latin American Citizens (LULAC) reports that 24.
 8 million Latinos who are eligible to vote are not registered.